It's now your turn to stand up and deliver. We refer to this as Oxor 3™.

 8. Link all the items together with the use of appropriate words.

 This is the hard copy deliverable that you will read in a clear and confident manner.
 Or you will use a strategy that does not involve reading it out.
 It will depend on the setting.
 Both are designed to impose on the target audience willingly and have appeal to the audience.
 The audience may be just one person.
-The sort of detail we use is stuff of legend e.g - right down to the font of Times New Roman in 18 point.
+The sort of detail we use is stuff of legend e.g - right down to the font of Times New Roman in 18 point if you are going to read it out.
 This serif font was commissioned by the British newspaper The Times in 1931, and is also frequently used in book design as it is easier to read.

 6. Opening and any housekeeping.
 You are in charge!